SanderMertens/dds-bench/README.md

 Option | Description
 ------------- | -------------
-  --partitions n | set the number of partitions the test creates --topics n | set the number of topics the test creates --instances | set the number of instances per topic the test will create --samples | set the number of samples per instance the test creates --latencybudget | set the latency budget to 100 msec --noreliable | disable Reliability (default is enabled) --transient | set durability to Transient (default is Volatile)
+  --partitions n | set the number of partitions --topics n | set the number of topics
+  --instances | set the number of instances per topic --samples | set the number of samples per instance --latencybudget | set the latency budget to 100 msec --noreliable | disable Reliability (default is enabled) --transient | set durability to Transient (default is Volatile)